chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 ## 6.1.
 Install ModuLand

-Install ModuLand 2.0 (Tools > App Manager or in the "apps" option in the menu bar).
+Install ModuLand 2.0 (Apps > App Manager or in the "apps" option in the menu bar).

 ## 6.2.
 Use ModuLand

-Use ModuLand 2.0 (Tools > ModuLand 2.0 > Run ...) on Les Misèrables
+Use ModuLand 2.0 (Apps > ModuLand 2.0 > Run ...) on Les Misèrables

 * Select any temporary folder if prompted
-* Use the "value" attribute (ModuLand requires an attribute for the weight)
+* ModuLand requires an attribute for the weight: use the "value" attribute (in *Les Misérables*)
 * Once you run it, a new network will be created AND the old network will have a new attribute in the nodes
 * Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on "Module color."
 You might have to pick the color for each group